githubacct54385/RedisRails/README.md

 $ bundle install
 ```

 * Now it's time to start your Redis Server.
-Open a Terminal and use this command:
+Open a new terminal and use this command:
 ```
 $ redis server
 ```

-* Start the Rails server using
+* In your first terminal, start the Rails server using
 ```
 $ rails s
 ```